The baby formula supply problem is getting worse – KION546

 “This issue has been compounded by supply chain issues, product recalls and historic inflation,” Datasembly CEO Ben Reich said.
 “Unfortunately, given the unprecedented amount of volatility to the category, we anticipate baby formula to continue to be one of the most affected products in the market.”

-CVS confirmed Saturday that it is limiting customers nationwide to three toddler and infant formulas per transaction.
-"We continue to work diligently with our supplier partners to best meet customer demands," CVS said in a statement to CNN Business.
+CVS and Walgreens confirmed that it is limiting customers nationwide to three toddler and infant formulas per transaction.
+“We continue to work diligently with our supplier partners to best meet customer demands,” Walgreens said in a statement to CNN Business.

 A Target spokesperson confirmed that the retailer has limited baby formula purchases to four units per customer for online purchases.
 There is no limit on the number of units that can be bought in person in Target stores, the company said.